icon-project/devportal/btp-document/Smart-Contracts-ICON.md

 Before deploying these contracts, please make sure you have already started a local node in ICON Network.
 If you have not yet done this step, please check out this [link](BTP-Development-Instructions.md#1-deploy-icon-node) and accomplish it

-Clone two BTP projects and copy this [[Java-Folder](./files/javascore.tar)] to your local folder that has created when you started your local node
+Clone two BTP projects to your local folder that has created when you started your local node

 ```bash
 CONFIG_DIR=/path/to/config/folder/INode